Resident Membership Benefits

 AAOMS remains committed to supporting its OMS residents and OMS residency programs across the country and has launched a new ROAAOMS Community on the AAOMS Connect online website to offer resources and serve as a forum for discussion among residents.

-Residents are asked to visit this new online community when they have a few minutes.
-Keeping in touch helps those in the specialty remember they are in this together, can problem solve together and be there for each other.
+Residents are asked to visit this online community when they have a few minutes.
+Keeping in touch helps those in the specialty remember they are in this together, can problem-solve together and be there for each other.
 This group is private; check your email for an invitation or email advancededucation@aaoms.org to request access.

 Journal of Oral and Maxillofacial Surgery